-Instead of spending upfront time to build a solution incorporating all value-added features, parts of which may be obsolete or irrelevant by roll-out, a platform should be built incrementally.
+Instead of spending upfront time to build a solution incorporating all valueadded features, parts of which may be obsolete or irrelevant by roll-out, a platform should be built incrementally.
 This can be done by developing the most minimum viable products to which additional features can be added as understanding of user behaviour improves and / or new use cases emerge.
 Such an iterative and incremental approach enables and encourages rapid and flexible response to change, of all kinds.
+FOSS software has an advantage in that commonly understood software can rapidly be adapted and modified.

 Generating data by design and regularly reviewing data about the performance of the system will enable the ongoing user centric evolution of the platform.
 Leveraging analytics to identify new features and capabilities can also improve its user-centricity and effectiveness.
+Where appropriate, independent research partners can help with research on pilot projects, particularly with regard to supplying technical expertise and developing and evaluating performance metrics.

-6. User-centric Design
+6. USER-CENTRIC DESIGN

-Rather than relying heavily on changing the behaviour of potential users, be it lawyers, judges, court managers or litigants, their diverse needs should be incorporated into the design of the platforms, including for example, the enabling blended offerings of online and offline services.
+Rather than relying heavily on changing the behaviour of potential users, be it lawyers, judges, court managers or litigants, their diverse needs should be incorporated into the design of the platforms, including for example, the enabling blended offerings of online and offline services, while leveraging eSeva Kendras and help desks to provide real time assistance.
+This should be accompanied by the institution of an effective training programme for potential users and setting up mechanisms for technical support and grievance redressal, such as through appointment of dedicated support staff that can serve as point-of-contact.
+For ease of access and in the interest of transparency, appropriate Court related information to be made publicly available online along with facilities to file RTIs online.